 Out-of-state students who would like to rotate with the Department of Emergency Medicine should complete an application with the Visiting Student Application Service (VSAS).

-Out-of-state students who rotate with our clerkships will be offered the opportunity to interview with faculty for any of the 3 EM Residency programs: EM Banner UMC, EM Banner UMC South Campus and EM/Peds.
+Out-of-state students who rotate with our clerkships or other 4th year elective will be offered the opportunity to interview with faculty for any of the three EM Residency programs: EM Banner UMC, EM Banner UMC South Campus and EM/Peds.
 Students who do not interview during the rotation will not be guaranteed a formal interview during the season.
 Learn more about the residency programs here.
-Here is how you schedule your interviews with each program: INTERVIEW FAQ's

 Great links for living in Tucson and having fun!